jitpack/jitpack.io/BUILDING.md

 ## Sbt projects

 JitPack can build sbt projects and also provide dependencies to sbt.
+When building an Sbt project JitPack will run:

+    sbt publishM2

 To use JitPack repository from sbt add this to build.sbt:
 ```sbt